|Diamond Is Unbreakable

 - The Chessmaster: Manipulates everyone into ultimately serving him or disposing of those who oppose him by pitting them against other groups.

 - Contrasting Sequel Big Bad: Kira had a rather mundane history, aside from the whole hand fetish and serial murder thing, was dangerous mainly because he kept slipping away before he could be punished for his heinous actions, and wanted to live a "normal" life.
-Meanwhile, Diavolo had a past that was saturated in weirdness, was dangerous because he used his intellect and enormously powerful stand to hunt down his enemies instead of run away from them, and wanted absolutely no one to know he existed, which is pretty far from normal.
+Meanwhile, Diavolo had a past that was saturated in weirdness, was dangerous because he used his intellect and enormously powerful Stand to hunt down his enemies instead of run away from them, and wanted absolutely no one to know he existed, which is pretty far from normal.

 - Lack of Empathy: Diavolo is also different from all his contemporaries in that he was completely ruthless.
 While the other antagonists all loved somebody other than themselvesnote , Diavolo held no affection for anyone.
 Especially his own daughter.
-You can say it's averted with Doppio, however, as he encouraged Doppio to fight and to dodge and, honestly, didn't seem to notice at all that Doppio had died.
+You can say it's averted with Doppio, however, as he encouraged Doppio to fight and to dodge but, honestly, didn't seem to notice at all that Doppio had died.

 - Combat Clairvoyance: King Crimson has a secondary ability called Epitaph that lets him see 10 seconds into the future.
 It functions more as a Required Secondary Power, since otherwise he wouldn't be able to predict or plan around King Crimson's time skip.